 This page describes the healthcare system in Sweden and what applies to you as an international student if you need to seek healthcare in Sweden.

 Finding your way around the Swedish healthcare system

 The Swedish healthcare system is financed by a social insurance that provides all citizens with subsidised healthcare through the government.
 There are both public and private providers of healthcare.
 If you have obtained a Swedish personal identity number, or are a holder of the European Health Insurance Card, you are entitled to healthcare at the standard patient fee, with some exceptions depending on tax payer status.
-You can learn about physician or hospital fees at the 1177 Vårdguiden website.

 General medical care

 Medical care is handled mainly through local health centers (vårdcentral).
 At a local health center you can receive healthcare for medical problems and illnesses that are non-urgent and not life-threatening.
-This is where most people go to see a general practioner who can then refer the patient to a specialist if necessary.
+This is where most people go to see a general practioner who can refer the patient to a specialist if necessary.

 How does it work - Fees for foreign citizens

 Healthcare guidelines vary depending on your country of citizenship and on the length of your studies.
 Before coming to Sweden and KTH it is therefore crucial to understand and ensure your medical insurance coverage.
 Make sure you have medical insurance coverage to avoid extra costs in case of an emergency or if you fall ill during an off campus activity.
 Find out what's applicable to you in the list below.